INDOOR AIR QUALITY TESTING: WHAT ARE YOU BREATHING?

 Air pollutants are everywhere.
 These are particles and gases in the atmosphere that have the potential to harm most types of organisms.
 Climate is affected by air pollutants.
 Corollary to this is air pollution, which occurs when the pollutants are released into the air

-People in Seattle are mostly homebodies and usually spend about 90 percent of their time inside their homes that is why indoor air pollution in the state is of great concern.
+People in Seattle are mostly homebodies and usually spend about 90 percent of their time inside their homes that is why the indoor air pollution in the state is of great concern.
 This condition poses a health risk to all persons living in the home, particularly children and the elderly.
 If some of the people you live with have allergies, these can be irritated by poor air quality that’s circulating indoors or in the workplace.
 Often this leads to problems with the respiratory systems.

-Some indicators that the quality of air you breathe inside your home is not that good include:
+Some indicators that the quality of the air you breathe inside your home is not that good include:

 When any of the following symptoms become worse on particular months, there might be problems with your cooling and heating systems.
 Symptoms like the above indicate that allergens and air pollutants are circulating inside your house.
 As mentioned before, the air pollution in Seattle is worse indoors.

 If you have ducted heating systems, they can be a key source of air pollution indoors when they are congested.
 Debris and dust can come through the open vents and circulated into your home when you turn your heating on.
-Your humidifying, cooling or heating systems are potential culprits by producing indoor air pollution or by circulating air within your home inefficiently.
+Your humidifying, cooling, or heating systems are potential culprits by producing indoor air pollution or by circulating air within your home inefficiently.

-Emissions from boats, planes and cars and manufacturing plants that run on coal are air pollution contributors.
+Emissions from boats, planes, and cars and manufacturing plants that run on coal are air pollution contributors.
 But these are not the only sources.
 Forest fires and volcanic eruptions are natural sources of large amounts of particulate matter and harmful gas.

-Effects of pollutants are varied.
+The effects of pollutants are varied.
 The primary pollutants cause direct harm.
 They can also react to and become harmful matters in the atmosphere.
 Secondary pollutants are the harmful essences that form from the reactions between the atmosphere’s components and primary pollutants.